cloudwalker2020/HurricaneVR-Docs/docfx_project/manual/sockets.md

 ## Grabbable Detection

 Each socket requires atleast one [HVRTriggerGrabbableBag](xref:HurricaneVR.Framework.Core.Bags.HVRTriggerGrabbableBag) referenced to detect grabbable objects.

 If a reference to an existing [HVRTriggerGrabbableBag](xref:HurricaneVR.Framework.Core.Bags.HVRTriggerGrabbableBag) is not provided, one will be added to the socket game object on start.

-Requires trigger colliders to detect objects.
+This will require a trigger colliders to detect objects.

 ## Framework Provided Filters / Socketables